-Net Change in Fund Balances - Total Governmental Funds

-Governmental funds report capital outlays as expenditures.
-However, in the statement of activities, assets are capitalized and the cost is allocated over their estimated useful lives and reported as depreciation and amortization expense.
-This is the amount by which capital outlays exceeded depreciation and amortization in the current period.

-Depreciation and amortization expense

-The governmental funds report loan proceeds as an other financing source, while repayment of loan principal is reported as an expenditure.
-Interest is recognized as an expenditure in the governmental funds when it is due.
-The net effect of these differences in the treatment of general loan obligations is as follows:

-Repayment of Ioan principal Interest expense

-Change in Net Position of Governmental Activities
+Net Change in Fund Balances - Total Governmental Fu nds \$ 386,006 Governmental funds report capital outlays as expe in the statement of activities, assets are capitalized allocated over their estimated useful lives and rep and amortization expense.
+This is the amount by w exceeded depreciation and amortization in the cur d and th orted a vhich ca he cost is as depreciation apital outlays Capital outlay Depreciation and amortization expense \$ 11,894 (335,691) (323,797) The governmental funds report loan proceeds as an source, while repayment of loan principal is report expenditure.
+Interest is recognized as an expendit governmental funds when it is due.
+The net effect in the treatment of general loan obligations is as fo ed as a cure in t of thes n the se differences Repayment of Ioan principal Interest expense \$ 209,320 744 210,064 Change in Net Position of Governmental Activities \$ 272,273

-NOTES TO FINANCIAL STATEMENTS FOR THE YEAR ENDED JUNE 30, 2013 See Independent Auditor's Report
+NOTES TO FINANCIAL STATEMENTS FOR THE YEAR ENDED JUNE 30, 2014 See Independent Auditor's Report